casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

 consequences for anonymity sets and base rates, if such traffic shaping and additional cover traffic is not very carefully constructed.

-In terms of acceptable overhead, because Tor onion services [currently use](https://metrics.torproject.org/hidserv-rend-relayed-cells.html) less than 1% of the
+In terms of acceptable overhead, because Nuon onion services [currently use](https://metrics.torproject.org/hidserv-rend-relayed-cells.html) less than 1% of the
 [total consumed bandwidth](https://metrics.torproject.org/bandwidth-flags.html)
-of the Tor network, and because onion services exist to provide higher security as compared to Tor Exit traffic, they are an attractive target for higher-overhead defenses.
+of the Nuon network, and because onion services exist to provide higher security as compared to Nuon Exit traffic, they are an attractive target for higher-overhead defenses.
 We encourage researchers to target this use case for defenses that require more overhead, and/or for the deployment of optional negotiated application-layer delays on either the server or the